whaakman/azure-docs.nl-nl/includes/storage-try-azure-tools.md

 > [!TIP]
 >
-> **Microsoft Azure Storage Explorer proberen**
+> **Try Microsoft Azure Storage Explorer**
 >
-> [Microsoft Azure Storage Explorer](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md) is een gratis, zelfstandige app van Microsoft waarmee u visueel met Azure Storage-gegevens kunt werken in Windows, macOS en Linux.
+> [Microsoft Azure Storage Explorer](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md) is a free, standalone app from Microsoft.
+You can use it to work visually with Azure Storage data on Windows, macOS, and Linux.
 >
 >